W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Alternative definitions for -algebras

 \subsection{$W$-algebras and the Miura transform}

 It may seem a bit mysterious at first sight how to come up with such an expression for the higher-spin current $\Wb(z)$.
 One can do the computations manually to find an expression for which the algebra closes, as done for instance in~\cite{Za85}.
-A systematic method was soon after proposed by Fateev-Lukyanov~\cite{FaLu} to provide a way to compute more generally the currents whose modes generate the $W$-algebra associated to the simple Lie algebras $\g=A_n$ (corresponding to $\sl_{n+1}$) and $D_n$ (for $\mathfrak{o}_{2n}$).
+A systematic method was soon after proposed by Fateev-Lukyanov~\cite{FaLu} to compute more generally the currents generating the $W$-algebra associated to $\g=A_n$ (corresponding to $\sl_{n+1}$) and $D_n$ (for $\mathfrak{o}_{2n}$).

 Let us illustrate how this Miura transform is defined in the case where $\g=\sl_n$, in which case $r=n-1$.
 Recall that the weights $h_k$, $1\leq k\leq n$, are defined by setting $h_k=\omega_1-\sum_{i=1}^{k-1}e_i$; then we can write the following equality, understood at the level of differential operators\footnote{The multiplicative factor $2^{\frac n2}$ stems from our normalization of the commutation relations of the Heisenberg algebra and of the coupling constant.}: